swcarpentry/git-novice/_extras/guide.md

 GitHub to store files.
 Also, the discussion gives learners a chance to catch their breath after what is often a frustrating couple of hours.

+The Creative Commons family of licenses is recommended for many types of works but not software.
+Creative Commons [recommends][cc-faq-software] a software-specific license instead.

 ## [Citation]({{ page.root }}{% link _episodes/12-citation.md %})

 ## [Hosting]({{ page.root }}{% link _episodes/13-hosting.md %})